Falsifying Discriminant Validity of Predictive Algorithms: Related Work

 \section{Related Work}

-\paragraph{Validity in Algorithmic Systems.} Our work builds on a growing literature that applies validity concepts from psychometrics to algorithmic systems.
-The foundational concepts of construct validity and discriminant validity originate from \citet{cronbach1955construct} and \citet{campbell1959convergent}, who established frameworks for assessing whether psychological measures capture their intended constructs.
-Recent work has imported these concepts to machine learning contexts. \citet{jacobs2021measurement} claim that computational systems often intend to assess unobservable constructs (e.g., ``student success,'') via observable proxies, and mismatches in the operationalization result in models that do not assess what we intend.
-They argue that many fairness-related harms arise because of these mismatches, advocating for measurement modeling to address them. \citet{coston2023validity} propose a validity framework for evaluating data-driven decision-making algorithms, emphasizing that validity concerns should precede fairness analyses. \citet{salaudeen2025measurement} argue for the importance of centering validity in AI evaluation, highlighting gaps between measurement and claims made based on measurement. \citet{freiesleben2025benchmarking} extend construct validity concepts to ML model evaluation more broadly.
-Our contribution operationalizes discriminant validity as a statistical test, providing a concrete procedure that complements these conceptual frameworks.
+\paragraph{Validity in Algorithmic Systems.} Our work builds on a growing literature that applies validity concepts from social science to algorithmic systems.
+The foundational concepts of construct validity and discriminant validity originate in psychometrics \citep{cronbach1955construct,campbell1959convergent}.
+Recent work argues that computational systems often assess unobservable constructs via observable proxies, and that mismatches in operationalization---a source of many fairness-related harms---mean models may not assess what we intend \citep{jacobs2021measurement,coston2023validity,salaudeen2025measurement,freiesleben2025benchmarking,wang2024against}.
+Our contribution operationalizes discriminant validity as a statistical test, providing a concrete procedure that complements these conceptual frameworks.\looseness=-1

-\paragraph{Proxy Outcomes and Label Bias.} A related literature examines the consequences of training and evaluating algorithms on proxy outcomes that may not reflect the true quantity of interest. \citet{obermeyer2019dissecting} provide a seminal example, showing that a healthcare algorithm trained on healthcare costs as a proxy for health needs systematically underestimated the needs of Black patients. \citet{fogliato2021validity} examine whether arrest is a valid proxy for offense in recidivism prediction, finding differential validity across racial groups. \citet{guerdan2023ground} develop a causal framework for analyzing how proxy labels affect algorithmic decisions.
-This papers highlight the need for evaluation methodologies tailored to the particular problems of proxy outcomes, motivating the falsification framework we propose in this paper.
+\paragraph{Proxy Outcomes and Label Bias.} A related literature examines the consequences of training and evaluating algorithms on proxy outcomes that may not reflect the true quantity of interest. \citet{obermeyer2019dissecting} show that a healthcare algorithm trained on healthcare costs as a proxy for health needs systematically underestimated the needs of Black patients. \citet{fogliato2021validity} question whether arrest is a valid proxy for offense in recidivism prediction due to differential validity by race.
+Causal frameworks analyze how proxy labels affect algorithmic decisions \citep{guerdan2023ground}.
+These papers highlight the need for evaluation methodologies tailored to address proxy outcomes, motivating our falsification framework.\looseness=-1